 The Cutchogue-New Suffolk Park District parks are the private property of the residents who reside within the Park District and all who use them are subject to rules and regulations set forth by the commissioners.
 The district is bounded on the west side by the Mattituck Park District and on the east side by the hamlet of Peconic, which is not within the park district.
-It maintains two bay front parks, Fleets Neck Beach and Nassau Point Community Beach.
+It maintains two bay front parks, Dave Allison Park (located at the end of Pequash Avenue) and Nassau Point Community Beach.

-Use of these facilities are free to residents of the Cutchogue - New Suffolk Park District and their guests.
+Use of these facilities is free to residents of the Cutchogue - New Suffolk Park District and their guests.

 Nassau Point Beach

 Causeway beach with swings and slides, sandbox, barbecue grill, picnic tables, park benches, handicap ramp, basketball court, roped off bathing area, bathroom facilities, and lifeguards on duty over the summer months.
 The Nassau Point Community Beach is a parcel of considerable acreage and beach front on Little Peconic Bay and wetlands areas on the west into Broadwater Cove.
 The causeway, Nassau Point Road, divides the park and provides easy access.
 Parallel to the beach and off the causeway is a large parking area.
 Attendants are on duty to issue and check permits.

 Park and beach with young children's playground equipment, park benches, picnic tables, barbecue grills, basketball court, bathroom facilities, a roped off swimming area, and lifeguards on duty.
 Parking within the park is not permitted.
 Beachgoers can park along West Road on the north end of the park.
 Parking is also available at the dead end of Pequash Avenue but you must have a Town of Southold parking sticker.

 For questions contact the Cutchogue-New Suffolk Park District @ email@example.com